linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 # Business Snapshot 5.2 A Systems Error?

 A foreign exchange trader working for a bank enters into a long forward contract to buy 1 million pounds sterling at an exchange rate of 1.5000 in 3 months.
 At the same time, another trader on the next desk takes a long position in 16 contracts for 3-month futures on sterling.
 The futures price is 1.5000 and each contract is on 62,500 pounds.
 The positions taken by the forward and futures traders are therefore the same.
 Within minutes of the positions being taken, the forward and the futures prices both increase to 1.5040.
-The bank's systems show that the futures trader has made a profit of  $4,000, while the forward trader has made a profit of only$ 3,900.
+The bank's systems show that the futures trader has made a profit of  \$4,000, while the forward trader has made a profit of only\$ 3,900.
 The forward trader immediately calls the bank's systems department to complain.
 Does the forward trader have a valid complaint?

 The answer is no!
 The daily settlement of futures contracts ensures that the futures trader realizes an almost immediate profit corresponding to the increase in the futures price.
 If the forward trader closed out the position by entering into a short contract at 1.5040, the forward trader would have contracted to buy 1 million pounds at 1.5000 in 3 months and sell 1 million pounds at 1.5040 in 3 months.
-This would lead to a  $4,000 profit—but in 3 months, not today.
-The forward trader's profit is the present value of$ 4,000.
+This would lead to a  \$4,000 profit—but in 3 months, not today.
+The forward trader's profit is the present value of\$ 4,000.
 This is consistent with equation (5.4).

 The forward trader can gain some consolation from the fact that gains and losses are treated symmetrically.
-If the forward/futures prices dropped to 1.4960 instead of rising to 1.5040, then the futures trader would take a loss of  $4,000 while the forward trader would take a loss of only$ 3,900.
+If the forward/futures prices dropped to 1.4960 instead of rising to 1.5040, then the futures trader would take a loss of  \$4,000 while the forward trader would take a loss of only\$ 3,900.

 realized.
 These results are analogous to the result in Section 4.9 that we can value a forward rate agreement on the assumption that forward rates are realized.